padhyapok/segmentation_index/README.md

 Written in Python and uses scipy, scikit-image and opencv.

-Uses folder names to pool files.
+Uses folder names to collect files from which needs to be updated.
 Sample data added to the folder.